nevarsin/nevarsin.github.io/_posts/2019-12-03-raspberry-router..markdown

 ### DHCP server

-No router setup is complete without being in charge of LAN address assignement.
+No router setup is complete without being in charge of LAN address assignment.
 Let's install a DHCP server.

 > sudo apt install isc-dhcp-server